home > our-team

 Don Mercer is an Associate Professor in the Department of Food Science, University of Guelph.
 He has a Doctorate in Chemical Engineering and is a Registered Professional Engineer.
 His main area of interest is food process engineering, with particular emphasis on dehydration and drying.
 Don spent fourteen years in the food industry as Senior Research Engineer with General Foods Canada, and ten years as a Special Advisor on Food and a Commercialization Officer with Agriculture and Agri-Food Canada.

 He also has had considerable international experience, having worked on projects in Equatorial Guinea, Ghana, Kenya, South Africa, Malawi, Tanzania, Honduras, and India.
 He is currently working with the Distance Education Task Force of the International Union of Food Science and Technology (IUFoST) in the development of training courses for food industry workers in Sub-Saharan Africa.
 He is also a member of IUFoST's Food Security Task Force.
 Don has designed and built several prototype solar and forced-air dryers for use in fruit and vegetable drying.
-He is currently also acting as a volunteer consultant to Malnutrition Matters on the optimization of the SolarFlex dryers.
+He acted as a volunteer consultant to Malnutrition Matters on the optimization of the SolarFlex dryers.